WTO Logo

 WTO LogoWTO Logo PNG

 The WTO logo is a universal symbol that inspires trust in buyers and sellers.
-It stands out for its friendliness, the most important quality in the field of trade, and serves as a marketing tool to attract participants to the organization.
+It stands out for its friendliness, the most important quality in trade, and serves as a marketing tool to attract participants to the organization.
 The emblem demonstrates a readiness to provide services globally and a commitment to fair regulation of international trade and economic processes.

 WTO: Brand overview